 On December 30, 2013, we agreed to an Expense Support and Conditional Reimbursement Agreement with the Adviser, which was subsequently amended on March 31, 2014, June 30, 2014 and September 30, 2014 (as amended, the "2014 Expense Reimbursement Agreement").
 Under the 2014 Expense Reimbursement Agreement, until December 31, 2014, or a prior date mutually agreed to by both parties, the Adviser, at its sole discretion, will pay to us up to 100% of our operating expenses (an "Expense Support Payment") in order to achieve a reasonable level of expenses relative to our investment income (the "Operating Expense Objective").
-Operating expenses (an "Expense Support Payment") and December 31, 2014, under generally accepted accounting principles for investment management companies.
-The Board, in its sole discretion, may approve the repayment of unreimbursed Expense Support Payments (a "Reimbursement Payment") upon a determination by the Board that we have achieved the Operating Expense Objective in any quarter following receipt by us of an Expense Support Payment agreement Agreement, any unreimbursed Expense Support Payment may be reimbursed by us within a period not to exceed three years from the date each respective Expense Support Payment was determined, but only after any Expense Support Payment Agreement, any unreimbursed there years from the date each respective Expense Support Payment was determined, but only 2014 Expense Reimbursement Agreement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement or upon our liquidation or dissolution.
+Operating expenses are defined as third party operating costs and expenses incurred by the Company between January 1, 2014, and December 31, 2014, under generally accepted accounting principles for investment management companies.
+The Board, in its sole discretion, may approve the repayment of unreimbursed Expense Support Payments (a "Reimbursement Payment") upon a determination by the Board that we have achieved the Operating Expense Objective in any quarter following receipt by us of an Expense Support Payment.
+Under the 2014 Expense Reimbursement Agreement, any unreimbursed Expense Support Payment may be reimbursed by us within a period not to exceed three years from the date each respective Expense Support Payment was determined, but only after any Expense Support Payment amounts have been reimbursed under the 2013 Expense Reimbursement Agreement.
+Any Expense Support Payments that remain unreimbursed three years after such payment will be permanently waived.
+The 2014 Expense Reimbursement Agreement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement or upon our liquidation or dissolution.

-During the year ended December 31, 2014, we received an Expense Support Payment of \$328,000, which the Adviser paid to us on October 30, 2014.
+During the year ended December 31, 2014, we received an Expense Support Payment of\$328,000, which the Adviser paid to us on October 30, 2014.
 The Expense Support Payment from the Adviser of \$328,000 may be reimbursed by us within a period not to exceed three years, subject to approval by our board of directors.
 As discussed above, the reimbursement of this Expense Support Payment from us to the Adviser is only permitted after the reimbursement of the Expense Support Payment of \$153,000 that was made in 2013.
 As of December 31, 2014, none of these amounts have been approved for reimbursement by the Board.

-On April 15, 2015, we and our Adviser agreed to an amendment to the 2014 Expense Reimbursement Agreement, or "2014 Expense Reimbursement Amendment", in which reimbursement of an Expense Support Payment made under the 2014 Expense Reimbursement Agreement will be made in accordance with and subject to the Fee Waiver Amendment.
+On April 15, 2015, we and our Adviser agreed to amendments to the 2013 Expense Reimbursement Agreement and the 2014 Expense Reimbursement Agreement, in which reimbursement of Expense Support Payments made under the 2013 Expense Reimbursement Agreement and the 2014 Expense Reimbursement Agreement will be made in accordance with and subject to the Fee Waiver Amendment.
+Per the Fee Waiver Amendment, reimbursements of waived fees in calendar year 2015 and beyond will be determined quarterly.
+Thus, in any quarter where a surplus exists, that surplus will be available, subject to approval of our board of directors, to reimburse waived fees and Expense Support Payments as follows: